international tiger day

 Kaziranga National ParkAssam103Known for its one-horned rhinoceros population, also hosts tigers in its grassland habitat.

-Nilgiri Biosphere ReserveTamil Nadu, Karnataka45+A UNESCO World Heritage site, home to the Nilgiri tahr and elephants, along with tigers.
+Nilgiri Biosphere ReserveTamil Nadu, Karnataka45+A UNESCO World Heritage site, home to the Nilgiri tahr, elephants, and tigers.

 Buxa Tiger ReserveWest Bengal60+Situated along the India-Bangladesh border, known for its dense forests and high biodiversity.